Based On The Description Provided How Many Insider: Complete Guide

 How many insiders does a typical mid‑size company have?

 It varies, but a rough rule of thumb is 3‑5 times the headcount when you count contractors, vendors, and shadow assets.
-So a 200‑person firm might actually have 600‑1,000 distinct identities with access Worth knowing..
+So a 200‑person firm might actually have 600‑1,000 distinct identities with access Worth keeping that in mind..

 Are former employees always a risk?